U.S. Gold Coins Gold American Eagle Coins Gold Buffalo Coins Commemorative Gold Coins High Relief Gold Coins Pre-1933

 Despite Kasson’s insistence, Congress rejected the idea of an international coin, dooming the Stella to remain a short-lived pattern that would never be struck or issued for circulation.
 But while it was never used in circulation,the Stella’s story was far from over…

 Though it was never struck for circulation, the popularity of the Gold Stella amongst coin collectors and enthusiasts is indisputable.
 Given the rarity and history of this coin, it is easy to see how the demand for it became so high.

-Respected numismatic author Jeff Garrett had this to say when awarding the Gold Stella a prized spot in his book 100 Greatest U.S. Coins: “One numismatic legend states that most Congressmen gave their “Stellas” to their wives or mistresses as gifts, which would explain the large number of ex-jewelry specimens known today.”
+Respected numismatic author Jeff Garrett had this to say when awarding the Gold Stella a prized spot in his book 100 Greatest U.S. Coins: “One numismatic legend states that most Congressmen gave their “Stellas” to their wives as gifts, which would explain the large number of ex-jewelry specimens known today.”

 If this legend is true, even fewer Gold Stella Patterns exist in their original form.

-The famous Stella returns on a series of gold proofs officially authorized by the Smithsonian® and struck in 99.9% pure gold.
+The famous Stellas return with a series of 99.99% pure gold proofs officially authorized by the Smithsonian.
 Given dual dates of 1879 and 2019 in honor of the coin’s 140th anniversary, these proofs give you the chance to own the legendary designs as they were meant to be seen—minted with hand-selected planchets, polished dies and multiple strikes for beautifully frosted details that rise over mirror-like fields!
 What’s more, each proof comes certified by Numismatic Guaranty Corporation (NGC) as being in flawless Proof-70 Ultra Cameo (PF70 UC) condition.
 The $20 Quintuple Gold Sovereign Proofs even come sealed with exclusive labels hand-signed by author and prominent numismatist Jeff Garrett!

 1879-2019 $20 Quintuple Gold Stella Proof